makeityourself121/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It's mostly useful for getting access to the match data without actually rendering a <Route> .
+The useRouteMatch hook either: takes no argument and returns the match object of the current <Route>
 1. How would you explain form validation to someone who has never programmed before?
+    JavaScript provides a way to validate form's data on the client's computer before sending it to the web server.

 1. In 1-2 sentences, define end to end testing.
+    End-to-end testing is a Software testing methodology to test an application flow from start to end.
+The purpose of End to end testing is to simulate the real user scenario and validate the system under test and its components for integration and data integrity.

 ## Instructions